gsi-upm/Sefarad/README.md

 ##Getting Started

 ###Developers
 First of all, `Node.js version >= 0.8.0` is required.
 You can install it through [Node.js](http://nodejs.org/) website.
 Once you have installed it, you also need to install Grunt's command Line Interface (CLI).
-You can do this globally just running (using sudo):
+You can do this globally just running:

+> Try using sudo

 ```shell
 npm install -g grunt-cli
 ```
 Assuming that you have installed all you need, you may start working.
-You should always works into `sr/` directory.
+You should always works into `src/` directory.
 You can create, modify and remove everything you want.
 Upon having made every change you need, you may run the specific grunt command/s in order to generate the final executable project and pack it into `build/` folder.

 > Note that this will overwrite the previous content of your `build/` directory.